 Do you want to start to keep and care for your first pet tarantula?
 This page will discuss the basics of keeping and caring for tarantulas.
 Although tarantulas are strange, bizarre crawlers, their care is quite easy, as you’ll find out.
 Some species are more challenging to keep and be more for the experienced bug enthusiast.
 Others are easier to take care of and are perfect for when you just begin keeping tarantulas.

 We’ll discuss topics like housing, set up the right environment, feeding your tarantula, cleaning the enclosure and about the handling of your pet spider.
 Prepare yourself to be a tarantula keeper!
-Let’s dive into then.
+Let’s dive in.

 Housing – basic setup for tarantulas